 Doc M and Pearl drive to the pole line road.
 Later, asked how he was able to find it so easily, Doc M says he followed the police’s directions and he used to know someone who lived in the vicinity.
-Sheriff’s deputies later report that at about 50 feet from the mangled corpse, Doc M cried out “Oh my God, it’s Dexter.”
-Later Pearl claimed he’d actually said, “I think that’s Dexter.”
+L. L. Larkin later testifies that at about 50 feet from the mangled corpse, Doc M cried out “Oh my God, it’s Dexter.”
+(Nurse Evans claimed he’d actually said, “I think that’s Dexter”).

-She was robbed of $5,000-$15,000 worth (accounts vary) of valuable jewelry, though a $200 watch and her wedding ring were left behind.
-AP’s initial reporting in the Ogden Standard noted that although her jewelry was stolen, because of the brutal nature of the crime, authorities believe “some other motive than robbery” actuated the murder.
-There was a suitcase in the trunk of her car, packed as if she was planning to go on a long trip.
+Dexter was ostensibly robbed of $5,000-$15,000 worth (accounts vary) of valuable jewelry, though a $200 watch and her wedding ring were left behind.
+AP’s reporting in the Ogden Standard the morning after noted that although her jewelry was stolen, because of the brutal nature of the crime, authorities believe “some other motive than robbery” actuated the murder.
+There was supposedly a suitcase in the trunk of her car, packed as if she was planning to go on a long trip.

-The killer then drove her car back to town and abandoned it on Second West Street near Broadway.
+The killer afterward drove the car back to town and abandoned it on Second West Street near Broadway.

-On February 27, Dexter’s sister Amelia told the jury Charles Peter was a frequent caller at Doc M’s and that Dexter talked of divorce after coming in from her car ride with him on Valentine’s Day.
+On February 27, Amelia Hugentobler, who clearly had it in for Charles Peter, told the jury that the doctor’s friend was a frequent caller at Doc M’s and that Dexter talked of divorce after a late-night car ride with him on Valentine’s Day.

-Charles Peter, questioned at length, denied having discussed divorce with Dexter and said he rarely went out with her without Doc M. Peters’ wife alibied him for the night of the murder.
+Charles Peter, again questioned at length on the stand, denied having discussed divorce with Dexter and said he rarely went out with her without Doc M. Peters’ wife Lydia alibied him for the night of the murder.
 He’d been home with her, she said.

-Amelia also blabbed about love letters to Dexter from Prince Farid, which she says she burned.
+It was Amelia, also, who shut down the proceedings by blabbing about love letters to Dexter from Prince Farid, which she said she burned.
 Recalled to the stand, Doc M said he didn’t know about Dot’s affair with the prince until he read a letter to her from him “several hours” after her body was found.

 The inquest was paused until March 4 to investigate the prince situation.

 It’s not clear why the letters would be of particular importance, other than giving the doctor a reason to be angry if he had actually known about them before the murder.
-The newspapers loved this juicy detail, however, and thereafter Dexter, the victim, was portrayed more or less as a frivolous gadabout.
+The newspapers loved this juicy detail, however, and ran with it.
+Thereafter Dexter, the victim, was portrayed in a different light- not a “doctor’s wife” but a frivolous gadabout.

 On March 1, Doc M told Ogden Standard reporters: “I will spend every nickel I’ve got to find the murderer of my wife!”

 Doc M offered to hire noted criminologist Edward Oscar Heinrich of Berkeley, California, to help with the case.
-Sheriff Clifford Patten and L L Larson, demurred, and also pooh-poohed the doctor’s suggestion that he could offer a reward.
+Sheriff Patten and L L Larson, demurred, and also pooh-poohed the doctor’s suggestion of a reward as a bit premature.

-A former SLPD detective sergeant, Patten had been elected sheriff in November 1926.
-He told the assemble pressmen: “I believe we shall soon have the complete solution of the case, the murderer in jail and the motive clearly established.”
+Patten told the assemble pressmen: “I believe we shall soon have the complete solution of the case, the murderer in jail and the motive clearly established.”